wheatgenetics/cimmyt/README.md

 ________________________________________________________________________________________________________________________

-Note that there are some variants of this program that handle slightly different input formats:
+Note that there are some variants of IWIS data loading program that handle slightly different input formats:

 ### convert_iwis_to_db_plots_germplasm_segregated